nathantim/amputee_gait_simulation/README.md

 7. Run `optimize.m`

 ## Animating the data
-* `animPost3D` function.
+* `animPost` function.
 See the `animPost3D` function for all the options and specifics.
-* Example of running animPost3D:
+* Example of running animPost:
-  * `animPost3D(simout(1).animData3D,'intact',false)`
+  * `animPost(simout(1).animData3D,'intact',false)`
     * Shows an animation of the simulated amputee model
-  * `animPost3D(simout(1).animData3D,'intact',false,'speed',1,'obstacle',true,'view','side','CMG',true,'showFigure',true,'createVideo',true,'info','prosthetic1.2ms','saveLocation','Videos');`
+  * `animPost(simout(1).animData,'intact',false,'speed',1,'obstacle',true,'view','side','CMG',true,'showFigure',true,'createVideo',true,'info','prosthetic1.2ms','saveLocation','Videos');`
     * Shows an animation of the simulated amputee model walking with CMG and tripping over obstacle.
 A mp4 file is created and saved.
 The filename contains prosthetic1.2ms and it is saved in a subfolder called Videos located in the current directory

 ## Plotting the data: